lliyao/lliyao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Our research interest includes Statistical Physics of Soft and Living Matter by using theory and simulations, Focusing but not limited to
+Our research focuses on the statistical physics of soft and living matter, using theoretical and computational approaches.

+Specific areas of interest include, but are not limited to:
-1. Geometry and topology topics such as topological defects, confinements, knots, bio-membranes, colloids, ...
+1. Geometric and topological phenomena: topological defects, confinements, knots, bio-membranes, colloids, liquid crystals
-2. Non-equilibrium systems: active matter, macromolecules and biomacromolecules dynamics
+2. Non-equilibrium statistical physics: active matter, dynamics of macromolecules and biomacromolecules

 # 🔥 News